The Globalization Myth

 And so, China’s Lenovo computers are assembled across Japan, Taiwan, and Thailand and France’s Airbus is the product of Polish R&D and parts from Spain, France, and the UK.
 Ford assembles cars in Canada, with parts from Mexico and South Carolina.

-In From Somewhere to Not Quite Anywhere: How Regionalism is the New Globalism, Shannon O’Neil, vice president and senior fellow at the Council on Foreign Relations, argues that this trend is accelerating, with urgent implications for the US.
+In The Globalization Myth: The Rise of Regionalization and How America’s Neighbors Help it Compete, Shannon O’Neil, vice president and senior fellow at the Council on Foreign Relations, argues that this trend is accelerating, with urgent implications for the US.
 Of the three regional hubs, the North American hub may be the most at risk.
 If we are going to compete with Asia and Europe for customers around the world, it will be essential for us to solidify our partnerships with Canada and Mexico.

 The current trade climate notwithstanding, Shannon O’Neil calls not only for a continuation of NAFTA, but for a better NAFTA and, even, more NAFTAs.
 As we compete with powerful trading partnerships abroad, we can’t go it alone.